 show rfid llrp rospec 0

-Alternatively, if you are running a custom application and it's possible you or someone else may have given the running ROSpec an ID something other than 0 type the following to figure out the ROSpec ID.
+Alternatively, if you are running a custom application then it is possible you or someone/something else may have given the running ROSpec an ID other than 0.
+Type the following to figure out the ROSpec ID.

 show rfid llrp summary

-The number at the end of ROSpec listings will tell you the ROSpec ID.
+The number at the end of ROSpec listing will tell you the ROSpec ID.
 Simply replace the 0 in the show rfid llrp rospec command with that number.

 Exit the reader by issuing the following command at the prompt:

-Send the log files you logged to the Impinj Support team.
+Send the log file you created to the Impinj Support team.